 For the most part, most males or females that experience the overtraining syndrome is more commonly seen in competitive sports like: Olympics, power-lifting and competitive bodybuilding/CrossFit competitions, etc. But...

-With that said: lifestyle weight training athletes that demand a lot more of themselves; that are highly driven and command higher mental and physical goals with higher achievements towards them, can find themselves becoming prey to the overtraining syndrome also.
+In reality athletes, (weight lifters) that demand more of themselves that are highly driven, commanding higher mental and physical goals, with higher achievement thresholds, can find themselves becoming prey to the overtraining syndrome.

-Generally, by adding variety and keeping things simple.
-If you’re not competing in a strength or fitness or bodybuilding competition, go at your own speed and enjoy what you’re doing.
+keep it simple, if you’re not competing in a strength/fitness or bodybuilding competition, go at your own speed and enjoy what you’re doing.

 Putting it simply: this is what the overtraining syndrome is.

-In the early years of my training from the 70s and 80s, it seemed like I was continuously and tenaciously bumping in to the over-training-wall.
+In the early years of my training from the 70s and 80s, it seemed like I was continuously bumping into the over-training-wall.

-Continuously trying to knock your-self out with prolonged cycles of heavy intense double split routines… ends in defeat, the body simply cannot continue this intense effort forever.
+Continuously trying to knock yourself out with prolonged cycles of heavy intense, split routines ends in defeat, the body simply cannot continue this intense effort forever.

-The overtraining syndrome your body enters is; the nervous system’s way of enacting an insurance policy to protect you.
-If you don’t heed these warnings that I’ve listed above; new growth and overall happiness and the enjoyment of life, will begin to have the feel like that of trying to hold sand in your hand.
+Overtraining is: the nervous system’s way of enacting an insurance policy to protect you.
+If you don’t heed the warnings listed; new growth and overall happiness and the enjoyment of life, will begin to have the feel like that of... trying to hold sand in your hand.

-Make your weight training fun.
-Be creative with your workouts- progressiveness and intensity, and be sure to give yourself small rewards, along the way to your main goal.
+Make your training fun.
+Be creative with your workouts progressiveness and intensity, and be sure to give yourself small rewards along the way to your main goal.

-This adds verity and helps relieve boredom, from over exhausted muscles, joints and a stressed-out nervous system, it also helps to avoid injuries and of course, training-burnout.
+This adds verity, helping relieve boredom from over-exhausted muscles, joints and a stressed-out nervous system, it also helps to avoid injuries and training-burnout.

-To prevent any form of overtraining from happening in the first place, listen to your body’s feedback.
-If you find some of the signs are entering into your training or life, it’s probably time for a week or two-layoff.
+To prevent overtraining from happening in the first place, listen to your body’s feedback.
+If you begin to feel some of the signs creeping in on your training or life, it’s probably time for a week or two-layoff.

 Total rest and recuperation is what the body needs.
 After this recuperation, come back for the first few weeks at half to three quarters of your regular intensity; slowly build your conditioning and nervous system back up to where it originally was.

-Trust me; I’ve experienced these symptoms on many levels, there not fun in the least and very counterproductive, very little positive came from this other than the experience from it...
+I’ve experienced these symptoms on many levels, there not fun in the least and very counterproductive, very little positive came from this other than the experience of it...

-Have a plan and a goal with proper supplementation and dietary eating habits to properly coincide with those training goals.
-Brings a lot of your positive power, towards eliminating the overtraining syndrome.
+Have a plan and a goal with proper supplementation and dietary eating habits to properly coincide with your training goal, brings a lot of your positive energy towards eliminating the overtraining syndrome.

 Just don’t be afraid to train intensely with in these set ranges to simulate strength and muscle growth.

-I personally would always enjoy the thought of; even look forward to finishing an 8 to 10 week intense training cycle.
+Personally I always look forward to finishing an 8 to 10 week heavy training cycle.

-I would enjoy taking four or five days to a week off sometimes even 2 weeks if needed, to simply: let my body heal from the intensity of this type of training.
-After this rest I would always come back to my training with renewed energy and enthusiasm.
+Enjoying a week off sometimes even two from training if needed, often letting the body heal from the intensity of this type of training is essential.
+After this rest I would always come back to my training with renewed enthusiasm.

-On days you’re not feeling strong or you’re having an off-day or week, back off the ‘intensity’; until your feeling stronger and let small nagging injuries heal.
+On days you’re not feeling strong or you’re having an off-day or week, back off the ‘intensity’; until your feeling stronger.

-Again, be instinctive-listen to your body’s feedback and ‘learn your limit and train within it’.
+Again, be instinctive-listen to your body’s feedback, ‘learn your limit and train within it’.

-Overtime preforming endless sets until you’re exhausted and feel like crawling out of your gym from these efforts usually means: you won’t want to return for the next days work-out.
+Overtime preforming endless sets until you’re exhausted and feel like crawling out of the gym usually means: you may not want to return for the next days work-out.

 This is a Major Dream and Goal Killer!
-And for the most part, is the reason why intermediate and advanced lifters sometimes quit on their training goals and dreams all together.
+For the most part, is the reason why intermediate and advanced lifters sometimes quit on their training goals and dreams all together.